Pets, banter & Williams - inside camp with England

 Bellingham has the 'banter'

-There isn't an England conversation at the moment that doesn't involved Jude Bellingham and it's the same at the training ground.
+There isn't an England conversation at the moment that doesn't involve Jude Bellingham and it's the same at the training ground.

 Jack Grealish told us that shortly after he had done his worm dance celebration to fulfil a promise to young fan Finlay that Bellingham tried to trick him into believing he was offside.